 Paying down credit card debt is the surest way to lift yourself out of the paycheck-to-paycheck cycle.
 The trick is to pay it off and never build it back up, which can be really hard to do.
 You’ll find a lot of ways to tackle your debt and avoid adding in new debt here.

 It’s hard to stop living paycheck to paycheck – and it doesn’t happen overnight.
 It takes time and focus, but you can get there.
-And if you need support, advice, or help breaking this cycle, contact me and let me know – I’m here to help.
+My blog is full of helpful information, beyond the posts I’ve linked to in this one.
+Check out the categories on the right to see other topics I’ve written about.